umbgtt10/fluxion/fluxion-ordered-merge/README.md

 1. Polls all input streams concurrently
 2. Buffers items that arrive out of order
-3. Emits items strictly by sequence number
+3. Emits items strictly by timestamp order
 4. Handles stream completion correctly

 This ensures temporal ordering even when upstream streams emit at different rates or out of sequence.